 For instance, instead of saying the right to criticize the government, criticize the church, or say generally hateful things shall not be infringed, they declared that the right to free speech shall not be infringed—an all encompassing phrase.
 Such ambiguity ensured that as our nation grew, and new reasons for those rights to be preserved arose, they always would be.

-So apologies to those who wish to limit our rights to bear arms, but if you want to argue against gun rights, using the “militia” argument so many of you are prone to put forth, makes absolutely no sense.
-If you put forth compelling scientific evidence to limit those rights, make your case and get a constitutional amendment passed, or accept this is the law of the land.
+So apologies to those who wish to limit our rights to bear arms, but if you want to argue against gun rights, using the “militia” argument, it just isn’t consistent with the rest of the Constitution.